hansemannn/titanium-firebase-analytics/README.md

 # Firebase Analytics - Titanium Module
 Use the native Firebase SDK in Axway Titanium.
 This repository is part of the [Titanium Firebase](https://github.com/hansemannn/titanium-firebase) project.

+⚠️ This module already comply to the EU General Data Protection Regulation ([GDPR](https://www.eugdpr.org/)) regulation already.
+Use the `enabled` property to enable or disable Analytics and `resetAnalyticsData()` to make Cambridge Analytica angry 😙.

 ## Requirements
 - [x] iOS: Titanium SDK 6.2.0+
 - [x] Android: Titanium SDK 7.0.0+